Docker

 You can search directly from the terminal for images:

-and you can type exit to leave.
+And you can type exit to leave.

-to remove all dangling images:
+To remove all dangling images:

 to remove all unused images, not just dangling ones